placeholder

 Family Trust Options

 Trusts are separate legal entities, managed and controlled by trustees for the benefit of the trust’s beneficiaries.
-Life with companies, beneficiaries of a trust will be taxed on any income in their personal name.
+Like with companies, beneficiaries of a trust will be taxed on any income in their personal name.
 Therefore, a grandparent settling funds into a trust structure can be a useful way of reducing an inheritance tax liability, whilst retaining control and paying fees tax-efficiently.
+If a trust is set up by parents then tax falls back on the parents, so this route is only effective for grandparents, or where funds are earmarked for later in life, when the beneficiaries are adult.

 Offshore Bonds